-Investing through investment platforms
+4.11 Investing through investment platforms

-You may invest in the Trust through an investment platform (Platform Investor), also referred to as wraps and investor directed portfolio services (IDPS), and if you do so, you are referred to in this PDS as an Indirect Investor.
-Trilogy Funds authorises the use of this PDS as disclosure to investors who wish to access the Trust through Platforms Investors.
-Indirect Investors should complete the application form provided by the Platform Investor.
-Trilogy Funds charges Platform Investors a reduced management fee (see Section 6.2).
-Indirect Investors who gain exposure to this Trust through an investment platform are not direct investors in the Trust and therefore do not:
+You may invest in the Trust through an investment platform, also referred to as wraps and investor directed portfolio services (IDPS).
+Trilogy Funds authorises the use of this PDS as disclosure to Investors who wish to access the Trust through investment platforms (Indirect Investors).
+Indirect Investors should complete the application form provided by the investment platform.
+Indirect Investors who gain exposure to this Trust through an investment platform master trust, wrap account or IDPS are not direct Investors in the Trust and therefore do not:

 - become unit holders in the Trust, nor do they acquire the rights of a unit holder in the Trust.
-The Platform Investor, being the operator of the investment platform has those rights and can exercise, or decline to exercise, them on behalf of the Indirect Investors; and - receive distributions or reports directly from Trilogy Funds, nor do they directly participate in Investor meetings.
+The operator of the investment platform master trust, wrap account or IDPS has those rights and can exercise, or decline to exercise, them on behalf of the Indirect Investors; and - receive interest distributions or reports directly from Trilogy Funds, nor do they directly participate in Investor meetings or the winding up of the Trust.
+Withdrawal timeframes for Indirect Investors are dependent on their master trust, wrap account or IDPS operator.

-Indirect Investors through an investment platform should be able to request reports on the Trust from your Platform Investor, and you should direct any enquiries to it.
+Indirect Investors in an investment platform, master trusts, wrap accounts or IDPS should be able to request reports on the Trust from the investment platform, and you should direct any enquiries to it.
 Indirect Investors should consult their platform operator to obtain information on how their operator deals with applications, withdrawals, transfers, income distributions and timing, fees and expenses and monitoring of their investments.
-Such Indirect Investors should also read the disclosure document issued by the Platform Investor.
+Such Indirect Investors should also read the disclosure document issued by the platform operator of the relevant master trust, wrap account or IDPS.
 Indirect Investors who are retail clients are able to access Trilogy Funds' internal dispute resolution procedures in some cases.
-For further details about complaints handling see Section 8.4 of this PDS.
+For further details about complaints handling see Section 8.5 of this PDS.